- About Spark

 - Transfer Admissions

-Note: This is Blog 2 in a series of 3: First read: "What do college admissions committees care about the most?" and "Why do colleges look at the rigor of your high school transcript before anything else?"
+Note: This is Blog 3 in a series of 3: First read: "What do college admissions committees care about the most?" and "Why do colleges look at the rigor of your high school transcript before anything else?"

 Spark provides customized guidance to help you get into your top-choice schools.